 One of the most important things I do as a U.S. Representative is help people with problems they are experiencing with federal agencies.
 Although I cannot override the decisions made by a federal agency, I can often intervene on a person's behalf to answer questions, find solutions, or just cut through the red tape.

 “Below you will find a partial list of agencies that I can help you with.
 However, regardless of which agency you need help with, I need a completed privacy authorization form to comply with the provisions of the Privacy Act.
-Please click here for a printable version of the privacy authorization form for help with a federal agency or click here for a mortgage modification authorization form if you need assistance with your mortgage, and then fax or mail the form to:
+Please click here for a printable version of the privacy authorization form for help with a federal agency and then fax or mail the form to:

 400 S. Vicentia Avenue, Suite 125